ZanzyTHEbar/Almanac/README.md

 [![GitHub issues](https://img.shields.io/github/issues/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display?style=plastic)](https://github.com/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display/issues) [![GitHub forks](https://img.shields.io/github/forks/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display?style=plastic)](https://github.com/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display/network) [![GitHub stars](https://img.shields.io/github/stars/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display?style=plastic)](https://github.com/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display/stargazers) [![GitHub license](https://img.shields.io/github/license/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display?style=plastic)](https://github.com/ZanzyTHEbar/Microsoft_Calendar_Epaper_Display/blob/main/LICENSE)

-## 📅 Microsoft Calendar Epaper Display 🗓️
+## 📅 Microsoft Calendar E-paper Display 🗓️

-This repo is dedicated to the **Microsoft Calendar Epaper Display**, an automated system for displaying a user(s) work/personal calendar events onto an epaper-like display.
+This repo is dedicated to the **Microsoft Calendar E-paper Display**, an automated system for displaying a user(s) work/personal calendar events onto an e-paper-like display.

 ## WHAT IS THIS PROJECT

-This project is dedicated to designing a sleak and platform agnostic locally hosted webserver for displaying, interacting, and syncing data across Microsoft services.
+This project is dedicated to designing a sleek and platform agnostic locally hosted webserver for displaying, interacting, and syncing data across Microsoft services.
 With the intention of user-friendly and minimalistic.

 Through the power of web-magic the PiSugar2's web interface is grabbed by this Node.js app and presented to the user via the settings page.
 The onboard RTC can be set to wake and trigger the RPi to boot up daily at a time of your preference, or using _presence_ _detection_.
 Upon boot, a cronjob on the RPi is triggered to run a script that fetches calendar events from the Microsoft Graph API for the next few weeks, and then formats them into the desired layout before displaying it on the e-paper display.
 The RPi then shuts down to conserve battery.
 The calendar remains displayed on the e-paper screen.

-### Some features of the calendar:
+### Some features of the calendar

 Battery life is definitely a concern, but not a huge issue for me personally.
 The [dev](https://github.com/speedyg0nz) over at [MagikCal](https://github.com/speedyg0nz/MagInkCal) was getting around 3-4 weeks before needing to recharge the PiSugar2.

 With the addition of WakeonLAN and presence detection, i am not too conserned about this.
 However, if you are, please go into the UI settings and disable these features.

 With E-Ink/E-Paper displays of the tri-colour variety you have the luxury of using red, I used it to highlight the current date, as well as recently added/updated events.
-However, if you are using a mutlicolour display or an LCD panel, you can have a full-colour experience, without the added feature of the dispaly containing content when powered off.
+However, if you are using a multicolor display or an LCD panel, you can have a full-colour experience, without the added feature of the display containing content when powered off.
 This is why i implemented presence detection, and deep-sleep modes.
 I highly recommend you enable these features if using a full-colour display.

 Given the limited space and resolution on e-paper displays, One can only show 3 events per day and an indicator (e.g. 4 more) for those not displayed.
 If an e-paper display is chosen, the calendar will always start from the current week, and display the next four (total 35 days).
 If the dates for an event cross over to the new month, that event is displayed in grey instead of black.